wilsonmar/Salesforce/README.md

 Developer's Workbench

-## <a name="UI"> Salesforce Apps</a>
+## <a name="UI"> Salesforce Apps UI</a>
-login.salesforce.com
+1) Go to webpage <a target="_blank" href="http://login.salesforce.com">login.salesforce.com</a>

 The blue sausage at the upper right lists <strong>apps</strong>.
 An app is a group of tabs that work as a unit to provide functionality.
 Users can switch between apps using the Force.com app drop-down menu at the top-right corner of every page.
 2,700+ apps have been created by Salesforce partners.

+Clicking on a menu item displays on the main page in the middle of the screen.

-Each app has a different set of menu items going across the screen.
+Each app has a different set of menu tabs going across the screen, beginning with <strong>Home</strong>
 Click the [+] at the right end of the menu.

 ## <a name="UserSetup"> One-time User Setup</a>
 [Setup video](https://www.youtube.com/watch?t=19&v=uM9Nli7xpEM)